ait-energy/matsim-drs/README.md

 </dependencies>
 ```

-The DRS module's major version (e.g. 14) corresponds to the MATSim version it is compatible with.
+The DRS module's major version corresponds to the MATSim version it is compatible with.

 ### Config Parameters